Jazz Chisholm Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in the league.

-- Rays pitchers combine to allow 141 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to allow 142 home runs (1.1 per game), the fifth-fewest in the league.

-- In his most recent time out on Wednesday against the Colorado Rockies, the righty tossed five innings, allowing three earned runs while surrendering four hits.
+- His most recent time out came on Friday against the New York Yankees, when the righty threw six innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.